 Once logged into the Duo SelfService Console click “add a new device” and select the “tablet” option.

-How do I use the codes from SMS or bypass codes?
+How do I use the codes from SMS text message (or a hard token) or bypass codes?

-You can get temporary codes from SMS messages, bypass codes provided by the IT helpdesk, the Duo Mobile app and the hardware token.
+You can get codes from SMS text messages, the Duo Mobile app and the hard token.
+Temporary bypass codes can be provided by the IT Support team.
 All these codes are entered into the box labelled “passcode”.

 For systems with a simple text box, such as the virtual desktop service, you enter the code directly.

-How can I test my phone or hardware token?
+How can I test my phone, hard token or security key?

 How do I register my laptop with Duo; the only options are tablet or mobile phone?